A READING EXPERIENCE

 All rights reserved.
 No part of this serial may be reproduced in any form without the permission in writing from the author.

 My eyes are taken to the spiralling staircase.
 The image of the top floor flooding my memory and that wooden hallway running towards the distinctive oak arched door that has always been shut since the first day I ever entered this fortress of a home.
 I am of German descent, having moved here when I was seven.
 My mother died when I was sixteen, one could say from a mysterious illness while others might say it was of loneliness and isolation that rotted her soul, destroying her from the inside out.
 Whatever it was, it made no difference, my mother was taken from me.
-Three years ago, a month following my twenty sixth birthday, my father passed on and I left with this stone castle tower of memories.
+Three years ago, a month following my twenty-sixth birthday, my father passed on and I left with this stone tower castle f memories.
 I think I became its keeper.

 Moving inwards, I step into the large reception hall that opens onto the castle dining area with the kitchen off to the left.
 The door is ajar and the corner of the tray of fresh scones catches my sight.
 I can almost taste them already with melting Kerrygold butter and rhubarb jam.
-Casting my eyes around me, I am almost expecting something to look out of place, but everything is the same, the furniture, the pictures, ornaments - it was as it should be.
+Casting my eyes around me, I am almost expecting something to look out of place, but everything is the same, the furniture, the pictures, ornaments - it is as it should be.

 The familiar sound of that light footstep from upstairs reaches my ear.
 Jenny is busy in her study, designing a new range of summer dresses which she sells in her local boutique.
 A smile reaches my lips on thinking of her.
 I am feeling nostalgia this morning but the thoughts overpower me.
 Jenny McCarthy was the first person I met on joining the local primary school.
 When everyone else would laugh and mock my strange accent, Jenny just smiled and said you will soon not be a stranger here.
 It was like I had fallen in love with her from that moment.
 I was always by her side like her knight but she never needed any protection.